51 Insects That Start With H

 The larvae of the Hickory Tussock Moth are covered in dense tufts of hairs, which serve as a defense mechanism against predators.

-While their striking appearance may catch the eye, their feeding behavior can have detrimental effects on hickory moth populations, making control measures important to preserve the health and vitality of this valuable insect that starts with H.
+While their striking appearance may catch the eye, their feeding behavior can harm hickory moth populations, making control measures important to preserve the health and vitality of this valuable insect that starts with H.

 7. Hickory Shuckworm

-The Hickory Shuckworm is one of the insects that start with H, which infests Hickory nuts, causing damage and reducing crop yields.
+The Hickory Shuckworm, which starts with H, infests Hickory nuts, causing damage and reducing crop yields.

 These worms burrow into the nuts and feed on the developing kernels, destroying the nut’s interior.